Catrionamcd/Woodstock-Project/README.md

 ![alt text](assets/documentation/Social-links.png)

 These links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media.
+The footer is valuable to the user as it encourages them to keep up to date with information about the club via social media.

 ## Features Left to Implement